clmrie/MVA_GDA/README.md

-# Geometric Data Analyis Project: Vector and Heat Methods
+# Geometric Data Analysis Project: Vector and Heat Methods

 This repository contains the complete implementation and experimental analysis for a project reproducing and critically evaluating the **Scalar Heat Method** (SHM) and the **Vector Heat Method** (VHM) for efficient geometry processing.